Kung Fu Panda and Shrek debut in Macau with DreamWorks, Sands venture

 California-based DreamWorks announced the deal on Tuesday with popular franchise characters on display.
 Guests at Sands' Venetian and Cotai Central resorts will be able to see and interact with the characters during their stays, the film company said.
 The deal takes effect on July 1.

-DreamWorks' venture in Macau may help boost the $2 billion company's efforts in China after it posted its first quarterly loss in almost six years in February.
+DreamWorks' venture in Macau may help boost the $2 billion (1.2 billion pounds) company's efforts in China after it posted its first quarterly loss in almost six years in February.

 Macau, a former Portuguese colony, is the only place in China where people are legally allowed to gamble in casinos.
 More than two-thirds of Macau's visitors come from mainland China.